-Football season is here, and that means your favorite players—from the pee wees to the pros—are out there practicing their drills and honing their skills on the field.
+Sport season is here for those who are lucky enough to be able to play during this pandemic.
+That means your favorite players—from the pee wees to the pros—are out there practicing their drills and honing their skills on the field.
 Safety is an utmost concern, and increasingly so.
 But despite the precautions of coaches and parents, accidents can and do happen.
-Read on for tips to protect your family athlete (and your family’s budget!) from the costly consequences of football-related head injuries.
+Read on for tips to protect your family athlete (and your family’s budget!) from the costly consequences of sports-related head injuries.

-A concussion is a brain injury, and it’s critical that parents, coaches and players alike can recognize the signs of a concussion and ensure an athlete receives immediate medical attention if they develop symptoms, even if that’s days or weeks after the injury.
-Common symptoms of a concussion include:4,5
+A concussion is a brain injury, and it’s critical that parents, coaches, and players alike can recognize the signs of a concussion and ensure an athlete receives immediate medical attention if they develop symptoms, even if that’s days or weeks after the injury.
+Common symptoms of a concussion include:3

 Recovery is key for the injured person to return to health and a full quality of life, physically and cognitively.
 Rest is the most important treatment.
 The athlete should not do any activities—including exercise, driving, reading or even playing on the computer—that may make their symptoms worse.
 Plus, their return to school or work should occur gradually and not until they feel better and school/work activities do not aggravate symptoms.4

 At the professional level, there’s always more being done to make gameplay safer.
-For instance, the NFL and its 32 club owners are now providing an additional $100 million to support engineering advancement, medical and neuroscience research1.
-On top of that, researchers at UCLA are working on a new material to replace foam in helmets and the US Army Research lab is researching the use of fluid-filled elastic straps to improve neck support6.
-But what can you do to promote football safety?
+For instance, the NFL and its 32 club owners are now providing an additional $100 million to support engineering advancement, medical and neuroscience research.
+On top of that, researchers at UCLA are working on a new material to replace foam in helmets and the US Army Research lab is researching the use of fluid-filled elastic straps to improve neck support.6 But what can you do to promote safety?

-Even so, you should encourage your family athletes to wear protective gear like helmets and mouth guards, and listen to the advice of their coaches and physicians.
-It can also help to make sure playing surfaces are even and free of potholes and that end posts are properly padded.
+You should encourage your family athletes to wear protective gear like helmets and mouth guards and listen to the advice of their coaches and physicians.
+Additionally, ensure that playing surfaces are even and free of potholes.

 Accident insurance policies issued by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
 In New York, life, accident & sickness and disability insurance policies issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.